-Visual disturbances, optic neuritis, headaches, paraesthesia, reports of aseptic meningitis with symptoms such as stiff neck, headache, nausea, vomiting, fever or disorientation, depression, confusion, hallucinations, tinnitus, vertigo, dizziness, malaise, fatigue and drowsiness.
+Optic neuritis, reports of aseptic meningitis (especially in patients with existing auto immune disorders, such as systemic lupus erythematosus, mixed connective tissue disease), with symptoms such as stiff neck, headache, nausea, vomiting, fever or disorientation (see Precautions), confusion, hallucinations, malaise and drowsiness.

 Bullous reactions including Stevens Johnson Syndrome and Toxic Epidermal Necrolysis (very rare).
 Photosensitivity.